You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 If you do not receive a reminder, it's your responsibility to make sure it's renewed.

-If you're pregnant or have had a baby in the last 12 months, you get free:
+If you're pregnant or have had a baby in the past 12 months, you get free prescriptions if you have a valid maternity exemption certificate.

-To apply for your maternity exemption certificate, contact your doctor, midwife or health visitor.
+To apply for a maternity exemption certificate, contact your doctor, midwife or health visitor.

 If your baby's born early, you can continue to use your certificate until it expires.